Wife 'flew to India on husband's passport'

 Manchester Airport said it was the airline's responsibility to check identification.

-Emirates said in a statement it works closely with its airport handlers to ensure "passport checks were taken very seriously" but "in this instance our usual high standards were not followed".
+Emirates says it works closely with its airport handlers to ensure "passport checks [are] taken very seriously".

-It added it was investigating the incident and would ensure a review of training for the staff involved.
+"In this instance our usual high standards were not followed," the company said, adding that it is "investigating the incident and will ensure a review of training for the staff involved."